 - How to copy a large file or directory to a floppy diskette?

 - Computer Floppy disk drive help and support.

 Direct serial connect

 Direct serial connection is a method of connecting older computers together using the serial port and a serial cable.
-Although this is a much slower solution of connecting computers to each other, this may be the only solution for computers without Internet access, drives, or USB.
+Although a much slower solution of connecting computers to each other, this may be the only solution for computers without Internet access, drives, or USB.